Top 10 Good Jobs Needing No Experience

 - First, by 2016 the labor pool is to have grown to 164,200,000.
 This is over 13 million more people, but less than the increase of 1996 – 2006, which was 17.5 million.
 However, we still have 13 million+ more people that need jobs by 2016.
 Unemployment rates in most US States were already high in early 2009.

 - Second, we have more Senior Citizens (ages 55+) in the labor pool by 2016 - almost 50% more, so they are a) the fastest growing part of the labor pool and 2) the fastest growing part of the American population overall.
 At the same time, they are having a harder time keeping jobs and finding replacement employment when downsized.

-- Working Young People ages of 16 and 24 and the audience for many education and job training programs supported by tax dollars is decreasing from 14.8 to 12.7% of the total.
-This suggests a that there will be less cometition between youth and adults for the same jobs.
-That's about 3,280,000 jobs freed up for adults by 2016.
-Surplus Youth Tax dollars can be used elsewhere as well.
+- Working Young People ages 16 - 24 and the audience for many education and job training programs supported by tax dollars decreased from 14.8% to 12.7% of total workers during the Obama years (2009 - 2016).
+This suggested less competition between youth and adults for the same jobs, and that's what I saw in Ohio during those years.
+About 3.3 million jobs were freed up for adults.

 Top 30 Jobs Projected Through 2016